phenixdigital/phoenix_storybook/guides/icons.md

 ## FontAwesome icons

-PhxLiveStorybook is built with a very small subset of FontAwesome free icons.
+PhoenixStorybook is built with a very small subset of FontAwesome free icons.
 If you want to use other FontAwesome icons you need to provide a valid **FontAwesome kit id**.

 It can be either free or paid, so you also need to configure your FontAwesome plan.